How are your programs operating during the COVID-19 pandemic?

 Can my child request to be grouped with his/her friends?

 Yes.
 At the time of registration, you can request your child be grouped with a friend, provided they are enrolling in the same camp session.
 However, while we will do our best to accommodate these requests, we can not guarantee that this will occur.
+You have the ability to go back into the application once it has been submitted to update this information.
+All you need to do is log into your account, select the current season tab, and update the Forms and Documents section.
 Note: campers are divided into age groups (see previous answer), so only friends of very similar ages are likely to be grouped together.

 What happens in case of an animal sighting?